Enchanting Islands and Captivating Coastlines: A Getaway to Amalfi Coast, Capri & Rome

 Italy has more UNESCO World Heritage sites than any other country on the planet, the food is mouth wateringly good, and the landscapes are varied and beautiful, making it as near perfect a destination as you get.
 This eight day itinerary is the ideal antipasto to a lifetime of love for Italy; with a taste of its coastal glamour, island life Italian-style, and a side of city life you'll be left wanting more and more.

-There are several flights a day from London and other UK airports, with the flights ranging from two and a half to three hours.
+Welcome to Italy!
 Upon arrival at Naples airport, meet your driver in arrivals to be chauffeured to your hotel on the beautiful Amalfi Coast.

 The journey should take around an hour and a half and along the way you'll catch your first glimpses of the rocky clifftop views Amalfi is so famous for.
 Once checked in and freshened up, head out for your first, wonderfully Italian, meal of the holiday.